pixability/bit-envs/src/babel/README.md

     //...
 }
 ```

-In order to configure it we will need to change the compiler entry.
-The end result should look as following:
+To configure it, we will need to change the compiler entry.
+The result should look as follows:

 ```Typescript
 {